jannichorst/ressources/README.md

 ## [Computer Vision Resources](./computer-vision.md)

-Collection of tools, models, and repositories for computer vision tasks including annotation tools like CVAT and Label Studio, models such as Yolo v8 and CLIP, and repositories like OpenCV Model Zoo.
+Collection of tools, models, and repositories for computer vision tasks including annotation tools like CVAT and Label Studio, models like Yolo v8 and CLIP, and repositories like OpenCV Model Zoo.

 **Tags:** computer vision, tools, models, annotation, repositories